-(a) Certificate Inspection by Authorized Insurance Inspectors or State Inspectors

-If, after inspection by an authorized insurance inspector or state inspector, a boiler or pressure vessel is found to be safe and in conformance with these rules and regulations, the owner or user shall pay directly to the jurisdiction a biennial certificate fee of sixty (\$60.00) dollars for each boiler which shall include hot water heaters.
-A triennial certificate fee of forty-five (\$45.00) shall be assessed for each unfired pressure vessel inspected under the provisions of R.I.G.L.
-28-25.

-(b) Certificate Inspection by Authorized Owner/User Inspection Agency

-If a boiler or pressure vessel after inspection, by an authorized owner/user inspection agency is found to be suitable and to conform to these rules and regulations, the owner or user shall pay directly to the jurisdiction a fee of sixty dollars (\$60.00) for each boiler or pressure vessel required to be inspected under the Act upon which an inspection certificate shall be issued in accordance with Chapter 28-25-10 and 28-25-11.
+- (a) Certificate Inspection by Authorized Insurance Inspectors If, after inspection by an authorized insurance inspector, a boiler or pressure vessel is found to be safe and in conformance with these rules and regulations, the owner or user shall pay directly to the jurisdiction an annual certificate fee of sixty dollars (\$60.00) for each boiler.
+An annual certificate fee of (\$60.00) shall be assessed for each hot water heater.
+An annual certificate fee of (\$30.00) shall be assessed for each unfired pressure vessel inspected under the provisions of R.I.G.L.
+28-25 The foregoing fees shall be made payable to the order of the Department of Labor, Division of Occupational Safety, Boiler Unit. - (b) Certificate Inspection by Authorized Owner/User Inspection Agency - If a boiler or pressure vessel after inspection, by an authorized owner/user inspection agency is found to be suitable and to conform to these rules and regulations, the owner or user shall pay directly to the jurisdiction a fee of sixty dollars (\$60.00) for each boiler or pressure vessel required to be inspected under the Act upon which an inspection certificate shall be issued in accordance with Chapter 28-25-10 and 28-25-11.
 Checks and money orders for payment of inspection certificate fees should be made payable to the Department of Labor, Division of Occupational Safety, Boiler Unit.

-(c) Certificate Inspection by State Inspector

-The owner or user of a boiler or pressure vessel required by this Act to be inspected by the Chief Inspector, or by an authorized State inspector, shall pay directly to the Division of Occupational Safety, upon completion of inspection, fees in accordance with the following schedule:

-(1) Power boilers and high pressure, high temperature water boilers
+- (c) Certificate Inspection by State Inspector The owner or user of a boiler or pressure vessel required by this Act to be inspected by the Chief Inspector, or by an authorized State inspector, shall pay directly to the Division of Occupational Safety, upon completion of inspection, fees in accordance with the following schedule: - (1) Power boilers and high pressure, high temperature water boilers